Skip to main content

 Reasons you may be coughing at night

-Constant coughing at night can be caused by a common cold.
-This type of virus can enter your body through your mouth, eyes, or nose from droplets in the air.
-You can catch a common cold from someone who is infected with the virus, or through touch – for example, by touching a contaminated surface.
+A cold can enter your body through your mouth, eyes, or nose from droplets in the air.
+You can catch a cold from an infected person, or through touch – for example, by touching a contaminated surface.

 Flu

-Similar to a cold, the flu virus also infects your throat, nose, and lungs.
-You can catch the virus when an infected person coughs or sneezes into the air, or by touching something they’ve touched.
 Generally, flu symptoms are worse than common cold symptoms.
-One of the key differences between cold and flu symptoms is that you’re much more likely to experience a high fever and chills with the flu, while sneezing, coughing, and a runny nose are typically associated with the common cold.
+One of the key differences between cold and flu symptoms is that you’re more likely to experience a high fever and chills with the flu.
+Meanwhile, sneezing, coughing, and a runny nose are typically associated with the common cold.

 Asthma